Equal-Vote/star-server/docs/keycloak_configuration.md

         * https://star-vote-review-3.herokuapp.com
         * http://localhost:3000 (this is useful for testing)
 1. Under "clients" > "star_vote_web" > "Credentials" set the following and hit "Save"
+    * Client Authenticator: Client Id and Secret

 ## Point website to new endpoint

 The dev and production environments need to be updated to point to the new keycloak service.
 You'll need the endpoint and secret for this

- * **endpoint**: The OIDC endpoint would be https://<allocated ip>:8443/realms/STAR%20Voting%20Dev/protocol/openid-connect (remove the %20Dev for the production environment)
+ * **endpoint**: The OIDC endpoint would be https://auth.star.vote:8443/realms/STAR%20Voting%20Dev/protocol/openid-connect (remove the %20Dev for the production environment)
  * **secret**: Copy this from "Clients" > "star_vote_web" > "Credentials"

  > NOTE: Aside from the domain the endpoint structure is slightly different from the previous pattern due to a recent keycloak update [more info](https://stackoverflow.com/questions/48056418/keycloak-returns-404-not-found-page)